Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 ADT vs. SafeTouch: Installation

-Of course, we like the option that ADT provides, but even if you go for professional installation, we thought the experience was better with ADT too.
+We found the experience was better with ADT.
 Sure, they both have in-house technicians.
-It’s just that ADT’s 150 years of experience really shows.
-For instance, when we had our ADT system installed, they added brown covers to our entry sensors they installed on our brown door to better match our decor.
+It's just that ADT's 150-plus years of experience really shows.
+For instance, when we had our ADT system installed, they took some extra time at the end to show us how to set up automations.
+The technician even watched us do it to make sure we did it right.
 That’s one of the reasons we put them at the top of our list of the best professionally installed security systems.

 >> Learn More: How to Install a Home Security System: It's Easier Than You Think